AlibabaPAI/llumnix/docs/Quickstart.md

 ## Migrating from Existing Deployments

-Inference engines like vLLM provide an API server user interface, e.g., `python -m vllm.entrypoints.api_server`.
+Inference engines like vLLM provide an API server user interface, e.g., `python -m entrypoints.vllm.api_server`.
 To deploy multiple instances, people start multiple such API servers, each corresponding to one instance, on multiple nodes / containers / k8s pods.

 Llumnix provides a similar user interface to enable seamless integration with such existing multi-instance deployments.
 You only need two simple steps to migrate from a deployed vLLM service to Llumnix: